 2. Prepare for cold nights

-One of the biggest lessons you can learn on the Inca Trail is to wear waterproof clothing.
-The weather as you trek can be unpredictable and if you’re not fully covered for rain, it is recommended you get a poncho to wear over yourself and your bags.
+One of the biggest mistakes you could make whilst trekking the Inca Trail is to not pack waterproof clothing!
+The weather can be very unpredictable and if you’re not fully covered for rain, it’s recommended you get a poncho to wear over yourself and your bags.
 The weather is so unreliable that there will often be heavy rain even during dry season!
 Trust me, if there is one thing you bring, make it waterproof clothing.
 The last thing you want on a 5 day trek is a cold!

 5. You will have a team of porters to accompany you

-Porters on the various treks will accompany you at every step of the way, meaning they will help carry the main bulk of the luggage throughout the course of your trek including tents, food and gear.
+Porters on the various treks will accompany you at every step of the way.
+They will help carry the main bulk of the luggage throughout the course of your trek including tents, food and gear.
 The porters are very experienced and do the treks almost every day.
-It’s their job to help carry the load so that you can focus on enjoying the scenery as much as possible.
-We do however, recommend tipping each of the porters at the end for their help and hard work!
+It’s their job to help carry the load so that you can focus on enjoying the scenery and the hike as much as possible.
+We do however recommend tipping each of the porters at the end for their help and hard work!
 The standard tipping amount is around 30 – 35 soles for each porter/guide per group.
 This works out around 5 – 10 soles to each porter/guide, which is about £1.15 – £2.30 or $1.50 – $3.00.

 6. The Inca Trail is closed in February